COSC3020/fibonacci-invariants-qdog307/README.md

 ##Answers
 The time invariant makes sure that before calculating the numberfor index I, the previous values have been calculated and stored becasue they are imporant for the next value to be correct.
-In my code it makes sure that when it calls computeFib(i) that j<=i-1 so the time inaviant is fibArray[i].
+In my code it makes sure that when it calls computeFib(i) that j<=i-1 so the time inaviant is for each index i, all Fibonacci numbers up to i-1 have been computed and stored in fibArray before computing fibArray[i].
 This relationship checks that it has been calculated and stored in the array, if it has not been then it will continue to calculate the value.
 This is doing it in order with i-1 and i-2 then storing the value in an array.

 ##Sources
 https://www.geeksforgeeks.org/java-fibonacci-series/, I liked how they used the idea of an array to store previous values, it is where I got the array idea.